jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 Next, I scaled the remaining numeric data to a Normalized scale, so that these features would not be inappropriately weighted higher than the other features.
 I used the MinMaxScaler module from Sci-Kit Learn to do this.
 I created a new normalized dataframe after the scaling action.

 Finally, with the data in a prepared state in a new dataframe, I performed the steps for Feature Selection listed above.
-As these steps are more technical, I describe those more in the "Applying RFECV section."
+As these steps are more technical, I describe those more in the "Applying RFECV for Feature Selection" section.

 As the output variable (Length of Stay) is a continuous numeric variable and because I chose to keep the outliers in the dataset, I chose a Random Forest Regressor for use with the RFECV selector object.
 Random Forests, by nature, are less sensitive to outliers, so it made sense to use this for the Regressor object used by the RFECV selector.
 The selector identified 13 inputs as the optimal number of features and I ranked these by their mean cross-validation test score.
 THe input variable, "Chronic Condition Count', had the highest score and a rank of 1 with "Age" coming in 13th with the lowest score.